Skip to Main Content

 To place a request, please log in to your Interlibrary Loan account using your mySNHU user name and password.
 Most requests are filled within 3-5 business days, but it can take 7-15 business days for requests to be filled.

-Before placing an Interlibrary Loan request, please check the Online Library Catalog or Periodical Finder to be sure that we don't already own the material you are requesting.
+Before placing an Interlibrary Loan request, please check the Library Book Search or Publication Finder to be sure that we don't already own the material you are requesting.
 You can also reach out to a librarian by chat, email at ask@snhu.libanswers.com, or by phone, to see if we already have access to an alternative resource that you can use in your research.